codrsquad/setupmeta/README.rst

     from setuptools import setup

     setup(
-        name='myproject',
+        name="myproject",
-        versioning='distance',          # Optional, would activate tag-based versioning setup_requires='setupmeta'      # This is where setupmeta comes in )
+        versioning="distance",          # Optional, would activate tag-based versioning setup_requires="setupmeta"      # This is where setupmeta comes in )

 And that should be it - setupmeta_ will take it from there, extracting everything else from the rest of your project